telerik/document-processing-docs/libraries/radpdfprocessing/model/interactive-forms/form-fields/pushbuttonfield.md

 ## Overview

 This class corresponds to FormFieldType.PushButton enum value and represents a simple button that may be clicked with the mouse.
 This is the only field that does not preserve any data.
-It is usually used to execute some action on mouse click such as the action for submitting the form data.
+It is usually used to execute some action on mouse click such as the action.
+For the supported by PdfProcessing actions, check the [Annotations and Destinations]({%slug radpdfprocessing-model-annotations-and-destinations%}#action) help topic.

 ## Properties